 The complainant will be given an opportunity to seek review by a Hearing Panel.
-The complainant must request the review within ten (10) business days by submitting a letter explaining why they think the investigator's threshold determination is wrong including any evidence in support of their position.
-The materials should be submitted to COCR, who will forward them to the Hearing Panel and Hearing Chair (who provides guidance to the Hearing Panel but does not have a vote in a decision).
+The complainant must request the review within ten (10) business days by submitting a letter explaining why they think the threshold determination is erroneous and including any written evidence in support of their position.
+The materials should be submitted to the Title IX Coordinator, who will forward them to the Hearing Panel and Hearing Chair (who provides guidance to the Hearing Panel but does not have a vote in a decision).